Sabaudian/Binary_Image_Classification_project/README.md

 In the preprocessing phase, the emphasis is on refining the dataset.
 The process involves systematically addressing corrupted files, detecting and managing duplicates through image hashing, and conducting a thorough dataset check.

 #### C. Classification
-In the classification phase, a robust image classification pipeline is established us- ing Keras and TensorFlow.
-The implementation introduces configurable models, in- cluding Multilayer Perceptron, Convolutional Neural Network and MobileNet.
+In the classification phase, a robust image classification pipeline is established using Keras and TensorFlow.
+The implementation introduces configurable models, including Multilayer Perceptron, Convolutional Neural Network and MobileNet.
 The workflow seamlessly integrates hyperparameter tuning and K-fold cross-validation for comprehensive model optimization.

 #### D. Evaluation
 In the evaluation phase, the model’s performance is systematically assessed through the presentation of insightful metrics, such as loss and accuracy.
-The module fur- ther generates detailed classification reports, produces confusion matrices, and offers intuitive plots for model predictions.
+The module further generates detailed classification reports, produces confusion matrices, and offers intuitive plots for model predictions.

 ## Performace Summary: